 It hooks you and reflects the force of Yiddish for Pirates, which all flies out of that funny premise and the parrot narrator.
 We don’t expect perfect grammar.
 Whole sentences.
 Words that we should recognize.
 Or even word-like sounds.
 We accept candor and cover-ups equally.
 It sets the stage for unconstrained and bold story telling.

 So my lesson here is that when feathered, you can be unfettered – and be more entertaining in book writing and book readings.

 I will think about this a lot when I try to write future fiction, and maybe, I should buy a parrot costume and practice thrusting motions for my next fub.

-Recount a 17th century expedition up the Ottawa River through the mouth of a voyageur’s edgy pet beaver Fub.
+Recount a 17th century expedition up the Ottawa River through the mouth of a voyageur’s edgy pet beaver Fub - throw in some aboriginal science fiction.
 (Here is my shot at it).